vbursztyn/hcml-fairml-curriculum/readme.md

 # HCML - Examining Fairness in ML Models: A Case Study
-### A curriculum designed for Human-Centered Machine Learning (Fall 2020) with Dr. Stevie Chancellor at Northwestern University
+### A high school civics curriculum created for Human-Centered Machine Learning (Fall 2020) with Dr. Stevie Chancellor at Northwestern University

 ### by Ally Reith, Aristana Scourtas, Natalie Araujo Melo, Victor Bursztyn, Zane Denmon

+# Background
+This one-week civics curriculum engages high school students in an exploration of machine learning applications through multiple points of entry: learners are guided through some of the histories, challenges, ethics, possibilities and consequences afforded by machine learning.
+Additionally, we situate the unit within a real-life example: the [ProPublica investigation](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing) of recidivism prediction with the COMPAS software, alongside an interactive Jupyter notebook and exploratory model of our own.

+In structuring our unit, we draw heavily on transformative justice as a guiding pedagogical framework.
+We’re inspired by the [Reparations Won curriculum](https://blog.cps.edu/wp-content/uploads/2017/08/ReparationsWon_HighSchool.pdf) – developed in collaboration with
+Chicago Public Schools and the [Chicago Torture Justice Memorial Center](https://www.chicagotorturejustice.org/education) – which leverages restorative justice practices to guide learners through difficult material.

 # Curriculum materials
 The curriculum is composed of two key components: